 A spin off of that is he is not so quietly confident and while others around the office believe this might be a prerequisite for being a litigator, Ollie shamelessly takes this in his stride.

-Ollie has an ability to focus on the client’s problem, and solution, not the dispute itself and will do everything to solve each idividual client case in order to achieve practical commercial advice.
+Ollie has an ability to focus on the client’s problem, and solution, not the dispute itself and will do everything to solve each idividual client case in order to achieve practical commercial outcomes.

 Phone: 07 571 3663